Seán Binder: Second court session

+Final acquittal

+After more than seven years of facing legal charges by Greek courts, on 15 January 2026, Binder, Mardini and all other defendants of the former Emergency Response Center International were acquitted of all felony charges.
+“All defendants are acquitted of the charges” because their aim was “not to commit criminal acts but to provide humanitarian aid”, presiding judge Vassilis Papathanassiou told the court.
+The acquittal corresponded to the earlier statement by the prosecutor, who had declared that "no independent basis establishing the criminal liability of the defendants has been demonstrated".

+Séan Binder and Mardini were present during the acquittal, with Mardini saying “Saving human lives is not a crime.” and “We never did anything illegal because if helping people is a crime, then we are all criminals.”
+Binder mentioned the negative effects of the past seven years in an interview with the BBC.
+Even though he had meanwhile trained as a lawyer, he was not allowed to represent his clients while being indicted himself.
+The defendants' lawyer called the long duration of the indictements “unacceptable” and stated that the aim of such legal action “was to criminalise humanitarian aid and eliminate humanitarian organisations."

-Statements by international human rights organizations
+Statements by human rights organizations

 Mary Lawlor, UN Special Rapporteur on the Situation of Human Rights Defenders, criticized the Greek authorities' refusal to allow Mardini to be present at the November 2021 court session and said "The fact that authorities have spent more than three years investigating the case has been a deterrent to civil society working for migrant rights in Greece."
-With regard to the accusations against Mardini and Binder, she further said: "To what have we come that we go against people who are offering solidarity?
+With regard to the accusations against Mardini and Binder, Lawlor further said: "To what have we come that we go against people who are offering solidarity?
 A guilty verdict for Ms. Mardini and Mr. Binder would be a dark day for Greece, and a dark day for human rights in Europe."

-Giorgos Kosmopoulos, Senior Campaigner on Migration for Amnesty International was quoted as follows: "These trumped-up charges are farcical and should never have resulted in Sarah and Seán appearing in court.
+Giorgos Kosmopoulos, Senior Campaigner on Migration for Amnesty International, was quoted in 2021 as follows: "These trumped-up charges are farcical and should never have resulted in Sarah and Seán appearing in court.
 Today’s adjournment means that having already waited over three years, this ordeal will continue to drag on for Sarah and Seán, leaving them in limbo.
 We call for the Greek authorities to uphold their human rights obligations, and drop the charges against Sarah and Seán."